 The Arthur Kill 40 foot channel deepening contract was awarded in December 2014 with construction that began in 2015.
 The contract area is between Richmond County, N.Y./borough of Staten Island, N.Y.C. and Linden, Union County, N.J.
-This contract will provide for more efficient transit to and from the Phillips 66 refinery located in Linden, New Jersey.
-Construction may involve drilling and blasting of shale bedrock, in deepening the existing 35 foot channel to 40 feet.
+This contract will provide for more efficient transit to and from the Phillips 66 refinery located in Linden.
+Construction could involve drilling and blasting of shale bedrock, in deepening the existing 35 foot channel to 40 feet.

-The project goal is to complete the 50 foot deepening and turn over to an established dredging maintenance program, the same year the wider, deeper Panama Canal will accommodate the larger ships.
-Using the expanded Panama Canal with a 50-foot draft will also reduce the CO2 footprint per Twenty-foot Equivalent units (TEUs).
+The project goal is to complete the 50 foot deepening and turn over to an established dredging maintenance program, the same time as the wider, deeper Panama Canal will accommodate larger ships.
+Using the expanded Panama Canal with a 50-foot draft will reduce the CO2 footprint per 20-foot Equivalent units (TEUs).

 Once the navigation channels are deepened, the discipline of maintenance begins.
 To ensure the uninterrupted flow of commerce, planned dredging of navigation channels, berthing piers and anchorage areas must continue because fine-grained waterborne sediment settle and accumulate on the bottom of waterways, causing shoaling which interferes with safe navigation.